 Finding the best password manager for your needs takes knowing the different products on the market.
 It has become increasingly necessary to turn to an independent method for keeping your passwords in order.

-Because having secure passwords is our second step, after employing a VPN, and is paramount to keeping your information secure, we want to make sure you have all the best options.
+Because having secure passwords is our second step to securing your identity, after employing a VPN, and is paramount to keeping your information secure, we want to make sure you have all the best password management options.

 Sticky Password Premium

 Sticky Password brings the usability and a very clean interface.
 They have most of the features of the top two and one very appealing feature and that is pricing.

 While they have a $19.99 per year price point Sticky Password also has a one time life-time price of $99.
 That is a very appealing price point for those of us who plan to keep a password management software going for years to come.
 Get all the details in our Sticky Password review.